ilooner/DC_blog/DimensionsComputationBlog_Part_2.md

    {"combination":["advertiser","location"]}]
 }
 ```
-* A map from key names to the java expression used to extract the key from an incoming POJO.
+* A map from key names to the Java expression used to extract the key from an incoming POJO.
-* A map from aggregate names to the java expression used to extract the aggregate from an incoming POJO.
+* A map from aggregate names to the Java expression used to extract the aggregate from an incoming POJO.

 An example of how to configure a Dimensions Computation operator to process **AdEvents** is as follows: